TomConlin/Semantic_Exchange_Format/README.md

 We can not know all of the leaf/data node values in advance, but we can and must externally predefine, label and type every internal node and edge.

 Explicitly noting here that
 an internal node may only exist exactly once in a tree, and leaf nodes which may be data, are outside our control may contain duplicate values.

 Directed rooted trees can also be seen as unordered lists of unordered lists.

-These unordered lists could be quite arbitrary but if we limit ourselves to a simple repeatable pattern they become more predictable which is important when reading, writing and verifying.
+These unordered lists could be quite arbitrary but if we limit ourselves to a simple repeatable pattern they become more predictable which is important for ease and efficiency when reading, writing and verifying.

 The simplest structural pattern I believe could suffice is one which could model of a deck of flash cards where